Good fit when the flavor notes and format match the drink you are trying to replace.

 Start with the part of the drink you would miss most.

-For a zero-proof Old Fashioned, start with American Malt, Kentucky 74, Old Fashioned Aromatic Bitters.
+For a zero-proof Old Fashioned, start with Kentucky 74 Non-Alcoholic Bourbon, Non-Alcoholic American Malt, Old Fashioned Aromatic Bitters.
 Preserve the spirit-forward character first; the goal is the same first sip, not a one-for-one ingredient swap.

 Classic build